JuliaParallel/Blocks.jl/README.md

 - compose actions on chunks by chaining functions
 - do map and reduce operations with the above

+It represents a typical pattern observed across several types of parallel processing tasks.
+The Blocks framework can be leveraged to build convenience APIs for parallelizing such tasks.
+The composability of Blocks lends to a convenient and compact syntax.

-As examples of its utility, it has been used to implement chunked and distributed operations on disk files, HDFS files, arrays, and dataframes.
+As examples of its utility, it has been used to implement chunked and distributed operations on disk files, HDFS files, IO streams, arrays, matrices, and dataframes.
+Some of them are included in the Blocks module while the rest are available as sub modules of Blocks:
+- Blocks.Hadoop
+- Blocks.DDataFrames
+- Blocks.MatOp

 ### Creating Blocks
 #### Disk Files
 ````
+using Blocks

-Blocks(file::File, nblocks::Int=0)
+Block(file::File, nblocks::Int=0)
     Where nblocks is the number of chunks to divide the file into.
     Number of chunks (nblocks) defaults to number of worker processes.
     Each chunk is represented as the file and the byte range.